ardos-os/ardos-wm/README.md

 ### Configuration
 - No user-facing dotfile configuration
 - Runtime behavior is controlled by the shell and system services
-- Hyprlang dotfiles are completely deprecated and removed in favor of the **HyprRegistry**
+- Hyprlang dotfiles are completely deprecated and removed in favor of the **EverythingRegistry**
 ### Scope
 - No focus on plugin ecosystems
 - No built-in plugin manager